photos by Jared Smith

 Ikea Best Shelf and coordinating white doors

-3/4″ screw (instead of the standard screws that the knobs come with)
+3/4″ screw (to replace the standard screws that the knobs come with and any length is fine)

 First you get the honors of building your Besta shelf with doors!
 I know you’re all loving that…